 - Demo-to-Trial Ratio

-Here are a few key metrics SaaS salespeople should obsess over.
+Here are a few key metrics SaaS salespeople and businesses should track.

-1. Churn: Your churn rate is the percentage at which you lose customers on an annual or yearly basis.
+Your churn rate is the percentage at which you lose customers on an annual basis.
 To calculate churn, divide the number of customers you’ve lost by the number of customers you started with.
-It’s worth noting that a negative churn is a good thing -- meaning you gained more customers than you lost.
+It’s worth noting that a negative churn is a good thing — meaning you gained more customers than you lost.

-2. Net Promoter Score: Net Promoter Score (NPS) measures customer experience and predicts business growth.
-Users answer relevant questions using a 0-10 rating scale.
+Net Promoter Score (NPS) measures customer experience and predicts business growth.
+Users answer a single question using a 0 to 10 rating scale.
 For example, "How happy are you with [insert SaaS name]?"

 A score between 0-6 would label your customer a "detractor" who's unhappy with your brand and could stunt growth with negative reviews or word of mouth.
 A score of 7-8 means your customer is "passive."
 They’re satisfied with your product but might be vulnerable to competitive poaching.